Have you ever wondered how to make salt dough? It’s such a simple thing to make; perfect for kids crafting – as well as grown ups!

 Again, I’ve read so much conflicting information on this!

 My favourite recipe — and the simplest recipe I’ve come across — is literally equal measures of salt and flour.
-And just enough water to bind it all together.
+And just enough warm water to bind it all together.

 Salt Dough Recipe for Ornaments

 The ratio for salt dough is one part salt to one part flour; and I think the amount of salt really preserves the dough and — if you’re making salt dough ornaments — this simple recipe ensures that they will last a long time and not go moldy.